2020 DETAILS TO COME

 To prepare for and promote your school’s participation, visit the national Walk Bike and Roll to School Day website, check out all the great resources on APS’ and Virginia’s Safe Routes to School sites, and use WalkArlington‘s Walk Bike and Roll to School Day Toolkit .

-Walk and Bike to School Day is an international celebration that encourages students to walk or bike to school while teaching them about the health, environmental and transportation benefits of walking and biking.
+Bike Walk and Roll to School Day is an annual celebration that encourages students to bike or walk to school while teaching them about the health and environmental benefits of active transportation.
 Held annually on the second Wednesday in May, Bike Walk and Roll to School Day builds on the momentum of Walk Bike and Roll to School Day, with a focus on bicycling.
 The May celebration, part of Bike Month, helps to raise community awareness about the importance of pedestrian and bicycle safety education, safe routes to schools, well-maintained walkways, and traffic calming in our neighborhoods and around our schools.

 The 2019 event took place on Wednesday, May 8, and included bike parades, bicycle check-ups, safety resources, and give-aways from DC Bike Ride, BikeArlington and WalkArlington.
 The happenings at Arlington Traditional School even generated some local news coverage on WJLA-TV (ABC)!

 APS has taken part in Bike, Walk and Roll to School Day since its inception in 2012, with all schools participating in some way each year.
 To prepare and promote your school’s event, visit the national Walk Bike and Roll to School Day website, check out all the great resources on Virginia’s Safe Routes to School site, and use BikeArlington‘s Bike Walk and Roll to School Day Toolkit !

 APS & WALK BIKE and ROLL TO SCHOOL DAY